 On this show, I only interview quota carrying, individual contributors who are either the #1 top producer on their team or at least in the top 1% of performers on a very large team of over 100 sellers.
 I also look for consistency.
 I’m not so interested in learning from someone who won the sales lottery, found themselves in the right place at the right time one year, but hasn’t been able to reproduce those results.
 Occasionally I’ll make an exception for someone who achieved that feat (not more than a year ago) but is now in a sales leadership role because let’s face it, when you perform at that level you have lots of options in how you choose to progress in your career.

 These interviews are long and we go deep!
 I’ve been called the Tim Ferriss of sales podcasters, which is quite flattering because I love Tim’s show.
-The average interview is around 75 minutes, and we’ve even crossed the two-hour mark a couple of times.
+The average interview is around 75 minutes, and we’ve even crossed the two-hour mark multiple times.
 I believe the value is in the depth and really deconstructing these world-class sales performers to understand what drives them, their habits, routines, process, tools, mindset and more.
-Though I recently launched the Daily Sales Tips podcast that is basically the yin of this shows’ yang with 5-10 minute episodes everyday, seven days a week.
+Though I launched the Daily Sales Tips podcast that is basically the yin of this shows’ yang with ~5 minute episodes everyday, seven days a week.
 I’d encourage you to read more about that show here.

 New interviews are released every other Tuesday at 4:30am CT.
 I’d also encourage you to join our listener list to get updates and other bonuses (typically weekly) via email.